Healthy Marriage Promotion and Responsible Fatherhood Grants

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-Applicants may find funding opportunity announcements (FOAs) on https://www.grants.gov or on the ACF website at https://ami.grantsolutions.gov/.
-Applicants may apply on https://grants.gov.
 No applications are currently being accepted.
+Applicants may find NOFOs on https://www.grants.gov.

 Award Procedure

-The previous competitive award for all three programs under this listing was conducted in September 2015 for a 5-year project period.
-We anticipate awarding new grants in FY 2020, assuming congressional appropriation.
-However, if reauthorized, the award procedures is as follows: Each application will be screened to determine whether it meets any of the disqualifying factors: missing the application deadline, required electronic submission or waiver requested and approved, or exceeding the Award Ceiling.
+The previous competitive award for all three programs under this listing was conducted in September 2020 for a 5-year project period.
+We do not anticipate the making of new awards until 2025, assuming congressional appropriation.
+The award procedure for the most recent cohort was: Each application will be screened to determine whether it meets any of the disqualifying factors: missing the application deadline, required electronic submission or waiver requested and approved, or exceeding the Award Ceiling.
 Disqualified applications are considered to be "non-responsive" and are excluded from the competitive review process.
-Applications competing for financial assistance will be reviewed and evaluated by objective review panels using only the criteria described in FOA.
+Applications competing for financial assistance will be reviewed and evaluated by objective review panels using only the criteria described in the NOFO.
 Each panel is composed of experts with knowledge and experience in the area under review.
 Generally, review panels include three reviewers and one chairperson.
 Results of the competitive objective review are taken into consideration by ACF in the selection of projects for funding; however, objective review scores and rankings are not binding.
 Scores and rankings are only one element used in the award decision-making process.
+ACF reserves the right to evaluate applications in the larger context of the overall portfolio by considering geographic distribution of federal funds (e.g., ensuring coverage of states, counties, or service areas) in its pre-award decisions.
+ACF will complete a review of risk posed by applicants as described in 45 CFR 75.205.
 ACF may elect not to fund applicants with management or financial problems that would indicate an inability to successfully complete the proposed project.
-ACF reserves the right to consider preferences to fund organizations serving emerging, unserved, or under-served populations, including those populations located in pockets of poverty.
-ACF will also consider the geographic distribution of federal funds in its award decisions.
-ACF will complete a review of risk posed by applicants as described in 45 CFR 75.205.
-ACF also has the option to solicit comments from other Federal agencies.
-ACF has the option to consider a variety of factors in addition to the review criteria identified above, including geographic diversity/coverage and types of applicant organizations, in order to ensure that the interests of the Federal Government are met in making the final selections.
-The successful applicants are notified through issuance of a Notice of Award document which sets forth the amount of funds granted, the terms and conditions of the grant, the budget period for which initial support will be given, and the total project period.
+Applications may be funded in whole or in part.
+Successful applicants may be funded at an amount lower than requested.

 Deadlines